Kong/docs.konghq.com/app/gateway/2.7.x/plugin-development/tests.md

 title: Plugin Development - Writing tests
 book: plugin_dev
 chapter: 9
-toc: false
 ---

-## Introduction

-If you are serious about your plugins, you probably want to write tests for it.
+If you are serious about your plugin, you probably want to write tests for it.
 Unit testing Lua is easy, and [many testing frameworks](http://lua-users.org/wiki/UnitTesting) are available.
 However, you might also want to write integration tests.
 Again, Kong has your back.